China says Ghana's arrest of its miners will not harm relations

 “The illegal activities conducted by some of the Chinese may harm the image of the Chinese in African countries,” he said.

 Tens of thousands of people in Ghana do illegal small-scale mining, a practice that is called “galamsey”.
-The businesses sift tonnes of mud in river beds and forests to extract ore that is processed on site and sold to middlemen.
-(Additional reporting by Matthew Mpoke Bigg; Editing by Alison Williams)
+The businesses sift tons of mud in river beds and forests to extract ore that is processed on site and sold to middlemen.